Submissions

 Supplementary materials

 Supplementary materials (like video material stating the core results, supplementary data files, additional robustness checks etc.) should be provided as additional files for the manuscript submission.
-These files are not count toward the word limit of the submission.
+These files are not counted toward the word limit of the submission.
 The contents of supplementary material should not be critical for the proper evaluation of the paper and delivering the core results of the paper (otherwise include these in the main text).

 Submission instructions